 Currency - Foreign exchange and currency issues could impact the commercial benefits in contracts.
 Not only should invoicing provisions tied to the Euro or the Pound be reviewed, but companies involved in the global delivery of goods and services should be wary of how wild swings in the currency markets will impact their business performance.
 In certain circumstances, dramatic changes in valuation could also trigger termination, invoke provision protection or risk a shift in ownership.
 Brexit could also affect the profitability for an organisation to produce a product, forcing them to solicit force majeure or termination clauses.
 As for the sourcing or procurement side of businesses, all goods and services necessary to keep the lights on and keep up momentum are at risk for termination.

-Territory provisions - In addition to currency and exchange rate changes, Brexit could impact trade rules, including tariffs and territory provisions.
+Territory provisions - In addition to currency and exchange rate changes, Brexit could impact trade rules, including tariffs and (opens in new tab)territory provisions (opens in new tab).
 If a company is trading services or goods with EU member states, contracts may well have been made with no consideration for tariffs or barriers thus impacting operations by altering the organisation’s ability to deliver per the requirements of that contract.
 One thing to look out for is a license giving specific rights to the “EU.”
 If found, the company will need to create a separate contract to cover the UK, which could potentially alter the revenue or cost of the original agreement.

 Movement of goods and services - New UK laws could also drastically affect logistics if changes occur in the movement of goods and services coming in and out of the UK.
 For example, Brexit could cause delays and inspections at border crossings, which is critical to a tech business’ production and delivery of their product.
 Border crossing changes, along with visa applications, could also limit the free movement of people, which, in turn, restricts a party’s ability to find the tech talent they need in certain locations.
 Brexit could then impact import/export tariffs as well as the underlying economics of a contract, including trade, immigration and agricultural subsidies.
 In anticipation of these changes, tech companies should start to evaluate how these elements are defined inside their contracts.